Work Based & Integrative Studies MA

 University of Chester

 The programme is delivered at the Chester and Warrington Campuses.
 The client-centred nature of this programme also requires that individual modules be delivered at sites determined by clients' needs.
-For example, current delivery sites include Arrowe Park Hospital.
-The programme is also delivered by our partners at University College Isle of Man.
+For example currently, delivery sites include Arrowe Park Hospital.
+The programme is also delivered at the Isle of Man College.

 A number of our WBIS approved studies routes are supported primarily at distance.

 Work Based and Integrative Studies

 Full-time and Part-time

 Residential and Open,

 The duration of study on approved studies routes within the programme is negotiable within the maximum permitted time-frame.